 Care Tips

 - Perennials require less upkeep once they’re well established.
 To care for perennials, add mulch to insulate, prevent weeds and hold moisture.
-Water in the early morning when the soil is dry, especially during drought or extreme heat.
+Water in early morning when soil is dry, especially during drought or extreme heat.

 With careful planning, you can mix annuals and perennials with beautiful results.
 Use the natural light patterns in your yard to choose plants, and keep your growing zone in mind as you compare options.
 Ready to get the outdoor plants for every bed and container in your garden?
 Use The Home Depot Mobile App to locate products and check inventory.
 We’ll take you to the exact aisle and bay.